jskoll/quizzer/README.md

 For MacOS/Linux the executable is `app`

+**Note** The app will let the user know if the answer was incorrect or not for 1 second before the next question (or final grade) is displayed

 ### CLI Options
 As with most CLI apps this app provides a help options to view all options provided.